 Practice deep breathing.

-As health coaches, this is one of our favorite techniques.
+As care managers, this is one of our favorite techniques.
 It is so easy to practice and can truly be used anywhere.
 You will instantly feel relieved after using this strategy.

 Start with three to 10 deep breaths and follow these steps: